 Last week, I found out that my little brother’s 20-year-old friend proposed to his 19-year-old girlfriend.
 My first reaction was started with the initials WTF but then I really began to think about the situation and came to realize that it’s really one of my pet peeves of young people.
 I asked myself an honest question, “What age is okay to get married?”

 If you know me personally, you know that I’m totally against getting married before the age of 50.
-LOL, No seriously, I think marriage is a good thing that, as and when approached by two adults willing to do everything and sacrifice to make it work, can turn into a beautiful thing.
+LOL, No seriously, I think marriage is a good thing that, when approached by two adults willing to do everything and sacrifice to make it work, can turn into a beautiful thing.
 However, I also think that people unwittingly take marriage, like having children, way too lightly.
 These aren’t decisions to be formulated in a short time span, mainly because you are taking someone’s life into consideration and putting them above yourself.

 Marriage, like having children, requires putting someone else first above all your needs.
 So before you take that stroll down the aisle or decide you want to bring a little one into the world, stop and ask yourself – Are you REALLY ready to take a backseat to someone else?